 Berkshire Bank understands that security measures are of utmost importance on the Internet.
 Security on the Internet begins with your browser.
 You must use a browser that supports the Secure Sockets Layer (SSL) encryption if you wish to take full advantage of the site.
 SSL allows you to securely send and receive encrypted data over the Internet.
 This protocol provides a secure channel for data transmission through its public/private key encryption capabilities.
 When you visit pages requesting sensitive personal information, we will encrypt the data to prevent third parties from accessing it in transit.
-(Look for the padlock icon on your browser or .)
+(Look for the padlock icon on your browser .)

 The following files require SSL (https://) connection when accessed.

 Personal and Vehicle (a.k.a.
 Online Personal and Vehicle Loan Application)

 Other areas of the site may be accessed using SSL though do not require it.

 Personal information shared over the Internet can be used to commit fraud.
 A web site can be created using a name similar to that of a reputable business, for instance by using a misspelling of the company's name.
 The intent is to lure you into clicking onto the copy cat web site and providing personal information.
 Be sure you know whom you are dealing with over the Internet and understand what will be done with your information.

 For more details on steps you can take to protect yourself, we suggest that you review guidelines provided in the FDIC's Safe Internet Banking site.

 Don't get hooked by a "Phishing" scam.

 Internet scammers casting about for people's financial information have a new way to lure unsuspecting victims: They go "phishing".

 "Phishing" is a high-tech scam to deceive consumers into disclosing their credit card numbers, bank account information, social security numbers, passwords and other sensitive information.
 Be sure to avoid clicking on suspicious links and / or attachments.